isiddique2024/Page-Table-Injector/README.md

 1. **EPROCESS/KPROCESS Cloning**: Creates a complete clone of the target process's EPROCESS/KPROCESS structure
 2. **DirectoryTableBase Cloning**: Allocates a new PML4 that is a copy of the original process, swaps the cloned KPROCESS's DirectoryTableBase with the new one.
-3. **Deep Copy of Ntoskrnl**: Creates an isolated copy of ntoskrnl.exe within the hyperspace context's PML4 high address, allows for hooking kernel functions within the hyperspace context without triggering PatchGuard.
+3. **Contextualized Copy of Ntoskrnl**: Creates an isolated copy of ntoskrnl.exe within the hyperspace context's PML4 high address, allows for hooking kernel functions within the hyperspace context without triggering PatchGuard.
 These hooks are not visible globally, only within the hyperspace context.
 4. **Thread Context Switching**: Modifies specific threads to use the hyperspace context by swapping `_KTHREAD.ApcState.Process` to use our cloned KPROCESS.
 Please note this specific part is very easy to detect and you should look into hiding the thread.
 5. **Isolated Execution**: Code executes in a completely separate memory context invisible to the original process